manthan2876/AI-Powered-Recipe-Generator/backend/README.md

 ## Authentication

 The application uses JSON Web Tokens (JWT) for authentication.
 Protected routes require a valid token in the Authorization header.

+### Authentication Methods

+1. **Email/Password**: Traditional email and password authentication
+2. **Google OAuth**: Sign in with Google account.
+Users can link their Google account to an existing email account or create a new account.

+### OAuth Flow

+1. User clicks "Continue with Google" on login/register page
+2. User is redirected to Google for authentication
+3. After successful authentication, Google redirects back to the callback URL
+4. Backend creates/updates user and sets JWT token in HTTP-only cookie
+5. User is redirected to frontend success page which fetches user data and completes login

 ## Contributing